mrj760/AbsoluteTroopOverhaul__ATO/readme.txt

         TODO: Forest/Sea-Raider/Mountain/Desert/Steppe Bandit parties will now always include a Bandit Boss.

     Gear:
-        Updated vanilla weapons and created new weapons to offer more use and variety.
+        Updated vanilla weapons to offer more use and variety.

+        Created new weapons to offer more use and variety.

-        Update armors to offer more use and variety.
+        Updated armors to offer more use and variety.

     AI:

         Tweaked various AI settings to make in-mission troops generally less weak.

+        Troops will now spawn with entire equipment rosters.
+Meaning however they appear in the encyclopedia is exacatly how they will appear on the battle field.

+        Included most of RBM's AI logic.
+From it, I removed the frontline behavior where troops battle very meekly.
+I also removed their AI stat parameters in favor of my own.

+    Gameplay:

+        When going from normal horse to war horse upon upgrading one of your troops, you will retrieve the horse which the troop was using before.
+Didn't make sense to me that horses would just be thrown away.

 To install:

     1.)
 Unzip me into your "Mount & Blade II Bannerlord/Modules" folder.
     2.)
-Check the box in the Mods section of the game launcher.
+Check the associated boxes in the Mods section of the game launcher

 To uninstall: